An Improved Upper Bound on the Threshold Bias of the Oriented-cycle Game: Safe Digraphs

 To improve upon the result in \cite{CLEMENS201721}, we have the following key insight: if OBreaker can increase $s$ at a faster rate during the first stage, then OBreaker can achieve $s \geq n - b$ for smaller values of $b$.
 Furthermore, as long as $s \geq n - b$ is achieved while maintaining that the digraph is safe, OBreaker can always go on to complete the remaining stages of the strategy to win the game.
 Thus, we seek to determine the largest value of $s$ that can be achieved for a given value of the bias $b$.

 Having motivated our approach, we now dive into the technical details.
-We first present the formal definition of $\alpha$-structures as defined in \cite{CLEMENS201721}. \begin{definition} Let $V$ be a set of vertices, $r$ be a non-negative integer and $D \subset (V\times V)\setminus \mathcal{L}$ be a simple digraph.
-Then $D$ is called an \textbf{$\alpha$-structure of rank $r$} if there exists $k \leq r$ arcs $e_1,\dots,e_k \in D$ such that for all $u,v \in V$, we have
+We first present the formal definition of $\alpha$-structures as defined in \cite{CLEMENS201721}. \begin{definition} Let $V$ be a set of vertices, $r$ be a non-negative integer and $D$ be a simple digraph with vertex set $V$.
+Then $D$ is called an \textbf{$\alpha$-structure of rank $r$} if there exist $k \leq r$ arcs $e_1,\dots,e_k \in D$ such that for all $u,v \in V$, we have

+The arcs $e_1, \dots, e_k$ are called \textbf{decisive arcs} of the $\alpha$-structure on $D$. \end{definition} The prime example of an $\alpha$-structure is a transitive tournament, where the edges of the longest directed path form the decisive arcs (in order).
+A different example is given on the right in \cref{fig:alpha-structures}, and we invite the reader to verify that both examples satisfy \cref{def:alpha}.

+We now summarise the intuition behind $\alpha$-structures discussed in \cite{CLEMENS201721}.
+Recall that OMaker's best known strategy involves building a long directed path \cite{BENELIEZER20121732}.
+Let $P = (e_1, \dots, e_k)$ be a directed path in $D$ with arcs $e_i = (v_i, v_{i+1})$ for $1 \leq i \leq k$.
+Suppose OMaker directs an edge $(v_{k+1}, w)$ for some $w \in V$.
+Then all pairs $\{w, v_i\}$ for $1 \leq i \leq k$ represent \textit{immediate threats} as the inclusion of any $(w, v_i)$ would close a directed cycle.
+Thus, OBreaker on their turn needs to ensure that all edges $(v_i ,w)$ are directed.
+Thus, in each round while OMaker can extend the directed path, the number of immediate threats OBreaker has to close immediately also increases by one.

+However, it is not sufficient for OBreaker to only close immediate threats.
+Suppose that OMaker builds two vertex-disjoint directed paths $P_1 = (v_1, \dots, v_{k+1})$ and $P_2 = (w_1, \dots, w_{\ell + 1})$ of lengths $k$ and $\ell$ respectively such that $k \ell > b$.
+If OMaker directs $(v_{k+1}, w_1)$, this creates $k\ell > b$ immediate threats which cannot all be closed by OBreaker on their next turn.
+The $\alpha$-structure prevents such a situation from happening.
+Furthermore, it demonstrates that building a long directed path is the \textit{best} strategy for OMaker in the sense that no matter how they play, in round $k$, OBreaker can direct at most $k$ edges to close immediate threats.

+A useful property of $\alpha$-structures proved in \cite{CLEMENS201721} is that an induced subdigraph of an $\alpha$-structure is still an $\alpha$-structure. \begin{proposition}[Lemma 2.3 in \cite{CLEMENS201721}] Let $D$ be an $\alpha$-structure of rank $r$ on a vertex set $V$.
+Then for any subset $V' \subseteq V$, we have that $D[V']$ is an $\alpha$-structure of rank $r$. \end{proposition}